The Core Details

 Disclaimer:

 This ride is HARD and intended for experienced cyclists.
-There is a lot of climbing for early April.
-Speaking of early April... weather and course conditions can be wildly unpredictable, think spring classics!
-This is Gran Fondo, not a race, riders must obey all traffic laws.
+There is a lot of climbing for this early in the season.
+Speaking of early season... weather and course conditions can be wildly unpredictable, think spring classics!
+This is a Gran Fondo, not a race, riders must obey all traffic laws.

 What to expect: